Washington Federal Criminal Defense

-Defense Attorneys and Former Federal Prosecutors Representing Clients in Seattle, Washington
+Defense Attorneys and Former Federal Prosecutors Representing Clients in Seattle, Spokane, and Throughout Washington

 Whether you are facing federal charges or a dispute with a former employee or competitor, we can help.
-We are a criminal defense, health care fraud, and federal litigation law firm with a national presence serving individual and corporate clients in Seattle, Washington.
+We are a criminal defense, healthcare fraud, and federal litigation law firm with a national presence serving individual and corporate clients in Washington.

 Federal litigation can be stressful, time-consuming, and expensive.
 It can impact all aspects of your personal and professional life.
 And if it leads to a finding of civil liability or criminal culpability, it can have life-altering consequences.